ibm-cloud-docs/direct-link/known-limitations.md

 * The {{site.data.keyword.cloud_notm}} fees for Direct Link Dedicated cover the cost of port termination on the {{site.data.keyword.cloud_notm}} infrastructure.
 Customers are responsible for any fees that are associated with reaching the PoP from a remote network and any cross-connects needed within the PoP facility. {{site.data.keyword.cloud_notm}} does not order a cross-connect on any customer's behalf.
 * Direct Link Dedicated is a switchport in access mode.
 Currently, 802.1q is not supported.
 * {{site.data.keyword.cloud_notm}} does not colocate any customer equipment in our network PoPs.
 Customers must work with their provider to determine whether they need to colocate any equipment in the facility where the {{site.data.keyword.cloud_notm}} network PoP exists.

-## Direct Link Dedicated Hosting on Classic limitations
-{: #ibm-cloud-direct-link-dedicated-hosting-limitations}

-* Direct Link Dedicated Hosting requires a specific contract between {{site.data.keyword.cloud_notm}} and the customer.
-This contract outlines the terms and conditions for the product, the pricing for the colocation environment, and the term commitment for the services.
-A 6-, 9-, or 12-month contract is required.
-* Provider connectivity is limited to the On-Net providers of the selected data center.

 ## Direct Link Exchange on Classic limitations
 {: #ibm-cloud-direct-link-exchange-and-direct-link-connect-limitations}